yarg-lang/yarg-lang/README.md

   - An interactive, on-device, REPL
   - Direct hardware access
   - Interupt based and multi-core multiprocessing
-  - Many other modern language conveniences.
+  - Modern language conveniences
+  - Intended for production deployment

-Microcontrollers (such as the $4 Raspberry Pi Pico, or the ESP32 family) are powerful computers, yet we commonly develop software for them with languages like C that were designed when resources were far more scarce.
-Yarg aims to provide a richer language, spending some of these resources to achive that.
+Microcontrollers (such as the $4 Raspberry Pi Pico, or the ESP32 family) are powerful computers, supporting multiple cores, many peripherals, and interrupts from those peripherals arriving at any time.
+We commonly develop software for them with languages like C or Python.
+C offers complete access to the system, but was designed when resources were very scarce, and it leaves a lot of work to the developer.
+Languages like Python offer more to the developer, but were designed with a general purpose computer in mind, and make access to hardware awkward (often they require a C driver).
+Yarg aims to provide the conveniences of languages like Python, alongside features that allow full access to hardware, so that C is not required to complete a project.

 Of course, if you want to use modern language features, many general purpose languages are available in 'Micro', 'Tiny' or other cut-down versions of their implementation for microcontroller use.
-These implementations are faced with choices when the resources available do not support the same implementation possible in their original general purpose implementation.
-Do they try to be compatible (but over-expensive), or do they document a limitation compared to the full language implementation?
-Yarg aims to remove the limitations these choices impose, and offer modern langauge features, by being dedicated to the task of Microcontroller development.
+These implementations are faced with choices when the resources available do not support the same implementation possible in their original form.
+Do they try to be compatible (at what cost, if that is even possible?), or do they document a limitation compared to the original language?
+Yarg always priortises microcontroller development, so all of the implementation choices suit production use for firmware.

-Many samples for starting projects include polling, (while 'true'; sleep(x); do-stuff;), which can be wasteful of energy.
+Without clear multiprocessing support, language samples for starting projects must include polling, ("while true { sleep(x); do-stuff(); }"), which is wasteful of energy.
 How long is x?
-Modern microprocessors are designed to be normally off, and to wake when something interesting is happening.
-Yarg is a language designed with this in mind from the start.
+How often is do-stuff() actually needed?
+Modern microcontrollers are designed to be normally off, and to wake when something interesting is happening.
+Yarg is a language designed to eliminate wasteful polling like this from the start.

 ## Aims

   - A dynamic environment for on-device prototyping
-  - Tooling to deploy working prototypes
+  - Tooling to deploy working firmware to production
   - Sufficient static typing to reasonably add device specific code without writing C
-  - Interop with C libraries available on device
+  - Interop with C libraries available on device (such as USB, TCP/IP or WiFi)

 Not (yet) intended for use.
 Additional documentation on the [wiki][wiki]